BZIvanov/Learning-Node.js/Streams/README.md

 - **Events**: Key events include `data` (when a chunk of data is available), `end` (when the stream has no more data), and `error` (when an error occurs).
 - **Methods**: Important methods are `push()` (to add data to the buffer), `read()` (to manually read data), and `pipe()` (to pipe the stream to a writable stream).
 - **Properties**: Properties like `readableHighWaterMark` (buffer size) and `readableLength` (current buffer usage) help manage the stream’s state.

+### Duplex stream

+Duplex stream is a type of stream that implements both readable and writable stream interfaces.
+This means it can be used to read and write data simultaneously.

+#### Key Concepts

+- **Duplex Stream**: It is a stream that can be read from and written to.
+It inherits from both the Readable and Writable stream classes.
+- **Internal Buffer**: Like readable and writable streams, duplex streams have internal buffers for both reading and writing.
+- **Methods and Events**: Duplex streams have methods and events for both reading and writing data.

+#### Internal Buffers

+A duplex stream has separate internal buffers for reading and writing.
+This allows it to manage data flow efficiently.

+#### Buffer Overflow

+Similar to writable streams, if you write a large chunk of data, it can fill up the internal buffer quickly, causing potential memory issues.
+To manage this:

+- **Draining**: When the writable buffer is full, the stream will return `false`, and you need to listen for the `drain` event to resume writing.
+- **Readable Stream**: For large data chunks, create a readable stream to break the data into smaller chunks and pipe it to the duplex stream.

+#### Key Points

+- **Events**: Duplex streams emit `data`, `end`, `drain`, and `error` events among others.
+- **Methods**: Key methods include `write()`, `end()`, `push()`, and `pipe()`.
+- **Properties**: Properties like `writableHighWaterMark` and `readableHighWaterMark` control the buffer sizes for writing and reading, respectively.